 3. Defender-side AI is scaling at the same speed

-XBow's argument is not one-sided.
-The defensive side moved equally fast in 2025.
+The offensive shift is mirrored by an equally significant defensive shift in 2025.
 CrowdStrike's Charlotte AI Detection Triage reached general availability in February 2025, triaging detections at 98 percent accuracy and saving 40+ hours of manual work per week per analyst.
 Microsoft's Security Copilot Phishing Triage Agent identified 6.5x more malicious emails and improved verdict accuracy by 77 percent in independent randomized controlled studies, and Microsoft reported one customer saving 200 hours per month (Microsoft Tech Community; Microsoft "From alert overload to decisive action").
 IBM's 2025 Cost of a Data Breach Report measured organizations using AI extensively saving nearly US$1.9M per breach and identifying breaches 80 days faster than peers.

 The implication is structural.
 If attackers are getting AI tooling at the same rate as defenders, the arms race resets at a higher floor.
 Stingrai's companion post on AI cybersecurity threats covers the defender side in depth, including OWASP LLM Top 10 v2025, MITRE ATLAS v5.4.0, the EU AI Act timeline (high-risk obligations enforceable 2 August 2026), and the WEF data showing 94 percent of leaders now agree AI is the single biggest driver of cybersecurity change.

 If "open to all" were the whole story, the conversation would end here.
 It does not.
-The same data sources that confirm XBow's floor-raising thesis also document a clear ceiling, and the ceiling has not moved nearly as fast.
+The same data sources that confirm the floor-raising shift also document a clear ceiling, and the ceiling has not moved nearly as fast.

 The HackerOne researcher view